TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tsn_gptp_tr.md

-# Ethernet TSN gPTP stack on ICSSG {#EXAMPLES_ENET_ICSSG_TSN_GPTP}
+# Ethernet TSN ICSSG gPTP TimeReceiver (gPTP Slave) Example{#EXAMPLES_ENET_ICSSG_TSN_GPTP_TR}

 [TOC]

 # Introduction
-This ethernet TSN example illustrates the usage of gPTP IEEE 802.1AS stack with ICSSG peripheral.
+This ethernet TSN example illustrates the usage of gPTP IEEE 802.1AS stack with ICSSG peripheral, in gPTP End-Point time_receiver mode (i.e. slave mode).

-The application used here supports all the below modes:
+However, the application used here supports all the below modes:
     - gPTP End-Point time_transmitter mode (i.e. master mode)
     - gPTP End-Point time_receiver mode (i.e. slave mode)
     - gPTP Bridge mode

+In this example, connected Host PC is configured to force gPTP grand master role, so that the DUT becomes time_receiver (i.e. gPTP slave) mode.
+Yang based configuration is also supported.
+Currently File System is not supported, will be added in future releases.

 In this example, We use dedicated Rx and Tx DMA channels for gPTP traffic.
 Please note that only ICSSG switch mode is supported with gPTP.

+Along with PTP traffic, application also handles non-PTP traffic in a separate RTOS task and DMA Channel.
+Received non-PTP packets are sent back by the application, by interchanging source and destination MAC address.

 See also :\ref ENET_CPSW_TSN_GPTP for gPTP stack documentation.